Bird vision: Ultraviolet sensitivity

 The bill's appearance is important in the interactions of the blackbird.
 Although the UV component seems unimportant in interactions between territory-holding males, where the degree of orange is the main factor, the female responds more strongly to males with bills that have good UV-reflectiveness.

 UVS is also demonstrated to serve functions in foraging, prey identification, and frugivory.
 Similar advantages afforded to trichromatic primates over dichromatic primates in frugivory are generally considered to exist in birds.
 The waxy surfaces of many fruits and berries may reflect UV light that advertise their presence to UVS birds.
 However, widespread evidence in support of colour-mediated frugivory is equivocal and may be scale dependant.
 Common kestrels are able to locate the trails of voles with vision; these small rodents lay scent trails of urine and feces that reflect UV light, making them visible to the kestrels.
 However, this view has been challenged by the finding of low UV sensitivity in raptors and weak UV reflection of mammal urine.

 While tetrachromatic vision is not exclusive to birds (insects, reptiles, and crustaceans are also sensitive to short wavelengths), some predators of UVS birds cannot see ultraviolet light.
 This raises the possibility that ultraviolet vision gives birds a channel in which they can privately signal, thereby remaining inconspicuous to predators.
 However, recent evidence does not appear to support this hypothesis.

 Birds may also use ultraviolet clues to distinguish between clean and polluted water bodies.
-The principal waste-product of avian nitrogen-metabolism is uric acid that absorbs UV light and remains mostly undissolved in water, while the carbamide in mammals’ urine reflects the UV-light.
+The principal waste-product of avian nitrogen-metabolism is uric acid that absorbs UV light and remains mostly undissolved in water, while the carbamide in mammals' urine reflects the UV-light.
 However, double-choice experiments on pigeons could not show detectable preferences towards clean water.

 Perception

 Contrast sensitivity

 Contrast (or more precisely Michelson-contrast) is defined as the difference in luminance between two stimulus areas, divided by the sum of luminance of the two.
 Contrast sensitivity is the inverse of the smallest contrast that can be detected; a contrast sensitivity of 100 means that the smallest (Michelson-) contrast that can be detected is 1%.
 Birds have comparably lower contrast sensitivity than mammals.
 Humans have been shown to detect contrasts as low as 0.5-1% whereas most birds tested require ca. 10% contrast to show a behavioural response.
-A contrast sensitivity function describes an animal's ability to detect the contrast of grating patterns of different spatial frequency (i.e. different detail).
+A contrast sensitivity function describes an animal's ability to detect the contrast of grating patterns of different spatial frequencies (i.e. different detail).
 For stationary viewing experiments the contrast sensitivity is highest at a medium spatial frequency and lower for higher and lower spatial frequencies.